Self-Consistency Training for Density-Functional-Theory Hamiltonian Prediction: Self-Consistency Training

 However, the difficulty to solve \eqnref{ks-eq-mat} is that, the matrix that defines the problem and the eigenvector solution are intertwined: the eigenvectors $\bfC$ need to recover the Hamiltonian matrix that defined the eigenvalue problem through the explicit function $\bfH_\clM(\bfC)$ (\figref{sc-loss}, middle).
 Conventional DFT calculation solves it using a fixed-point iteration process called self-consistent field (SCF) iteration.
 In each step, orbital coefficients $\bfC^{(k-1)}$ are used to construct the Hamiltonian matrix $\bfH^{(k)} := \bfH_\clM(\bfC^{(k-1)})$, which defines a generalized eigenvalue problem $\bfH^{(k)} \bfC = \bfS_\clM \bfC \bfeps$, whose eigenvectors, denoted as $\bfC_\clM(\bfH^{(k)})$, are taken as the updated orbital coefficients $\bfC^{(k)}$ (\figref{sc-loss}, top right).
 The converged Hamiltonian $\bfH_\clM^\star$ and its eigenvectors hence solve \eqnref{ks-eq-mat}, which then derive various molecular structures.

-Hamiltonian prediction aims to bypass the SCF iteration by directly predicting $\bfH_\clM^\star$ from molecular structure $\clM$ using a machine-learning model $\bfHh_\theta(\clM)$,\footnote{The ``hat'' or ``circumflex'' accent in the notation here is meant to represent ``a neural-network estimator'' (but not an operator as the convention in quantum mechanics).} where $\theta$ denotes the model parameters to be learned.
+Hamiltonian prediction aims to bypass the SCF iteration by directly predicting $\bfH_\clM^\star$ from molecular structure $\clM$ using a machine-learning model $\bfHh_\theta(\clM)$,\footnote{The ``hat'' or ``circumflex'' accent in the notation here is meant to represent ``a neural-network estimator''. } where $\theta$ denotes the model parameters to be learned.
 The conventional way to learn such a model is by supervised learning, which requires running DFT on a set of molecular structures $\clD$ to construct a labeled dataset $\overline{\clD}$, on which the supervised training loss function is applied:

 where $|\overline{\clD}|$ denotes the number of samples in the set $\overline{\clD}$.
 The squared Frobenius norm amounts to the mean squared error (MSE) over the matrix entries.
 Some works~\citep{unke2021se,yu2023efficient} also include a mean absolute error (MAE) loss for more efficient learning.